Kaihangarau Torotoro Waea

 - good at problem solving

 - good communicators

-- able to work well on their own or as part of a team.
+- able to work well in a team and on their own.

 Useful experience for telecommunications technicians includes:

 - work with electronics